aitoroses/floxide/docs/contributing.md

-# Contributing to Flowrs
+# Contributing to Floxide

-Thank you for your interest in contributing to the Flowrs framework!
+Thank you for your interest in contributing to the Floxide framework!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct